sipsorcery-org/sipsorcery/README.md

 **Result:**

 If successful the browser should display a test pattern image.
-The `dotnet` console should display a steady stream of RTCP reports that are being received from the Browser.

 The [examples folder](https://github.com/sipsorcery-org/sipsorcery/tree/master/examples/WebRTCExamples) contains sample code to demonstrate other common WebRTC cases.